-This document specifies NAT64 and DNS64, two mechanisms for IPv6-IPv4 transition and co-existence.
-Together, these two mechanisms allow a IPv6-only client to initiate communications to an IPv4-only server, and also allow peer-to-peer communication between IPv6-only and IPv4-only hosts.
+This document specifies NAT64, a mechanism for IPv6-IPv4 transition and co-existence.
+Together with DNS64 [I-D.bagnulo-behave-dns64], these two mechanisms allow a IPv6-only client to initiate communications to an IPv4-only server, and also allow peer-to-peer communication between IPv6-only and IPv4-only hosts.